typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 [from the first part]({% post_url 2015-07-13-type-members-parameters %})
 that the equivalent type in `PList` style is `PList[_]`.
-Now, these variables all have the “same” type, by virtue of forgetting what their specific element type is, though you know that every value of `estrs` has the same type.
+Now, these variables all have the “same” type, by virtue of forgetting what their specific element type is, though you know that every value of, for example, `estrs` has the same type.

 What if we list *different* existentials?
 -----------------------------------------